golden-panther/Telugu_text_generator/README.md

 Link: https://share.streamlit.io/golden-panther/telugu_text_generator/main/telugu_text_gen.py

-A simple AI text generator (telugu language) which takes a seed text as input and generates some text related to the seed text as output.
+A simple AI text generator (telugu language) which takes a seed text as input and generates telugu text related to the seed text as output.

 I integrated two APIs to achieve telugu language text generator from english text generator.
   1. Googletrans (a python module which enables usage of free Google translate API)